jdkopala/rgb-dinos/README.md

 I built this tiny game with some free assets from itch.io, there are only 4 levels right now because I was more focussed on getting the mechanics and game flow implemented than building a fleshed out platformer.

+You can download the RGBDinos.exe from the repo and give it a try!

 Your dinosaur cycles between 3 colors - Red, Green and Blue.
 The blocks that match the current dinosaur color will be transparent, and your dinosaur will pass through them.

 <img width="1163" height="657" alt="image" src="https://github.com/user-attachments/assets/e781373b-eea8-4975-a166-1cb2b71c521e" />